lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 ## Testing

-After a successful deployment, you can connect to [Remote Desktop Web Client](https://client.wvd.microsoft.com/arm/webclient/index.html), [Windows 365](https://windows365.microsoft.com/) or the [windows App](https://www.microsoft.com/store/productId/9N1F85V9T8BN?ocid=pdpshare) site and use one the of the test users (available in the `OrgUsers` OU).
+After a successful deployment, you can connect by using either [Remote Desktop Web Client](https://client.wvd.microsoft.com/arm/webclient/index.html), [Windows 365](https://windows365.microsoft.com/) or the [windows App](https://www.microsoft.com/store/productId/9N1F85V9T8BN?ocid=pdpshare) site and use one the of the test users (available in the `OrgUsers` OU).

 ## Technical Details